finagle/finagle.github.io/source/blog/2018-09-18-release-notes.md

 tags: Releases, Finagle, Finatra, Util, Scrooge, TwitterServer
 ---

-It's the sunniest month of the year here in the Bay Area, and we're celebrating with yet another set of fresh releases!
+September is beach season here in the Bay Area!
+Time to finally get out to the beach and cut fresh new versions of our libraries.

 [Finagle 18.9.0](https://github.com/twitter/finagle/releases/tag/finagle-18.9.0),
 [Finatra 18.9.0](https://github.com/twitter/finatra/releases/tag/finatra-18.9.0),